University of Wisconsin - River Falls

 Campers wake up early in the morning for a cross-training session.
 We use early wake-ups to help the campers develop discipline, which we define as "doing what you don’t want to do when you don’t want to do it"’ On any given day, campers can expect to take part in a workout that may include long distance runs, sprints, circuit lifts, or other cross-training exercises.

-Wrestlers participate in a daily practice session dedicated to improving technical skill...Read more
+Wrestlers participate in a daily practice session designed to improve technical skill...Read more

 Hard practices are designed to push wrestlers to their physical and mental limits...Read more